wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-adapter-for-sharepoint.md

     Use traditional SQL Server migration best practices to move the content database to the StorSimple device.
 Move the database only after all BLOB content from the database has been moved to the file share via RBS.
 If you choose to move the content database to the StorSimple device, we recommend that you configure the content database storage on the device as a primary volume.

-- In Microsoft Azure StorSimple, there is no way to guarantee that content stored locally on the StorSimple device will not be tiered to Microsoft Azure cloud storage.
-To ensure that the content database remains on the StorSimple device and is not moved to Microsoft Azure (which would adversely affect SharePoint transaction response times), it is important to understand and manage the other workloads on the StorSimple device.
+- In <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple, there is no way to guarantee that content stored locally on the StorSimple device will not be tiered to <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure cloud storage.
+To ensure that the content database remains on the StorSimple device and is not moved to <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure (which would adversely affect SharePoint transaction response times), it is important to understand and manage the other workloads on the StorSimple device.
 We recommend that you do not configure a StorSimple device to host workloads that have a high rate of data writes if the device is already hosting SharePoint content database workloads and SharePoint file share workloads.

 - If you do not store the content databases on the StorSimple device, use traditional SQL Server high availability best practices that support RBS.
 SQL Server clustering supports RBS, while SQL Server mirroring does not.